-Until Amazon came to the country last year, eBay a fairly easy time expanding its business in Australia.
+Until Amazon came to the country last year, eBay had a fairly easy time expanding its business in Australia.

 With Amazon, a new competitor emerged that is well funded and obviously very good at penetrating markets and taking market share.

-But that doesn’t mean eBay is not going to sit on its hands and just allow Amazon introduce faster shipping and better customer service.
+But that doesn’t mean eBay is not going to sit on its hands and just allow Amazon to introduce faster shipping and better customer service.

-In Australia eBay seems to have taken a very aggressive approach in defending its market share, including not allowing Amazon and other retailers to act as fulfillment warehouses for eBay orders.
+In Australia, eBay seems to have taken a very aggressive approach in defending its market share, including not allowing Amazon and other retailers to act as fulfillment warehouses for eBay orders.

-eBay Plus now seems to make sure that if Australia shoppers are looking for free and fast delivery and better return experiences, the company will offer these services before Amazon has a chance to gain those customers with Amazon Prime.
+eBay Plus now seems to make sure that if Australian shoppers are looking for free and fast delivery and better return experiences, the company will offer these services before Amazon has a chance to gain those customers with Amazon Prime.

-Coming to America or the UK?
+eBay Plus Coming to America or the UK?